BZoennchen/supercollider-book/_build/html/_sources/intro.md

 Famously president J. W. Bush encouraged his people to go shopping more while waging an unjustified war in Iraq.
 Recently he misspoke, calling the invasion of Iraq:

->the decision of one man to launch a wholly unjustified and brutal invasion of Iraq
+>the decision of one man to launch a wholly unjustified and brutal invasion of Iraq.

 Of course, he meant Ukraine.
-It perfectly illustrates the absurdity of our consumer society.
+Probably just an old man's memorizing problem, but it perfectly illustrates the absurdity of our consumer society.
 It also shows the difficulty of distinguishing between simulation and reality -- between constructed stories and myth and *the real*: a senseless, infinitely complex shadow of what we call reality.

 One obsolete alternative that is getting more and more traction is fascism.